microsoft/pxt-calliope/docs/projects/rps-teams.md

 ## Step 3: the team roster

-So all players are constantly broadcasting which face they picked to other players.
+All players are constantly broadcasting to the other players which tool they picked.
-Let's add the code that receives those status and counts them.
+Let's add the code that receives this status and counts it.

-We are going to add an **Array** variable that contains all the players in the same team as the current player.
-That array, named ``players``, is like your team roster: it contains the list of @boardname@ serial numbers that have the same weapon as you.
+We'll add an **[Array](/types/array)** variable that contains all the players on the same team as the current player.
+This array, named ``players``, is like your team roster: it contains the list of @boardname@ serial numbers that are using the same tool as you.

 ```block
 let players: number[] = [0]